***Group Visits are SOLD OUT! Please check back for updates in Fall 2023 email firstname.lastname@example.org for more info.

 All groups requesting the group visit discount are REQUIRED to register with us ahead of time.
 If you do not register ahead of your visit: you will be expected to pay full price, or may be turned away at the door due to capacity limits.

 Memberships and other discounts/passes cannot be used to pay for group visits.

 The Children’s Museum requires a minimum of 1 chaperone for every 4 children on a group visit (1:4 ratio).
 Chaperones and teachers in a 1:3 ratio are included in the cost of the visit.
 Additional chaperones pay the same admission rate as students.
 All chaperones must be over the age of 18.
 Anyone under the age of 18 is considered a child.

 Yes, teachers count as chaperones and will be counted towards the 1:4 ratio.

 You may pay for your visit with cash, check or credit card.
 We ask that you pay on the day of your visit, we do not offer refunds for over-payment.

 We ask that if you decide to cancel your group visit that you let us know at least 2 weeks in advance.

 Buses must drop-off and pick-up in the Children’s Museum’s parking lot.
-Buses may NOT park in the Children’s Museum parking lot, they will need to park at the Coddingtown Mall if they are waiting for students.
+Buses may be asked to park at the Coddingtown Mall while they are waiting for students.

-Please contact our Programs Coordinator with additional questions at [email protected] or call 707-546-4069
+Please contact our staff with additional questions at firstname.lastname@example.org or call 707-546-4069